isabella232/data-workbench.en-1/help/home/c-release-notes-insight/c-release-notes-insight-mr41714.md

 ## Updating the Data Workbench Configuration {#section-381fcd185af6474bb656501c096c451d}

 Changes to Data Workbench will ensure uninterrupted integration of the data feed after the transition.
 During your next scheduled reprocess update, the current Decoder Group within the Log Processing phase of the configuration.
-The team responsible for managing the Data Workbench architecture will be able to perform additional tasks to help expose and take advantage of the new marketing cloud visitor identifier.
+The team responsible for managing the Data Workbench architecture will be able to perform additional tasks to help expose and take advantage of the new Experience Cloud visitor identifier.

 **Tasks to update Data Workbench**